Skip to main content

 • MK-677 (Ibutamoren) ∞ An oral GHS that stimulates GH release by mimicking the action of ghrelin, a natural hormone that promotes GH secretion.
 It works by activating the ghrelin receptor in the pituitary and hypothalamus.

-These peptides interact with the by stimulating the pituitary to release GH, which then prompts the liver to produce IGF-1.
+the GH-IGF-1 axis by stimulating the pituitary to release GH, which then prompts the liver to produce IGF-1.
 IGF-1, in turn, exerts negative feedback on GH release from the pituitary and GHRH release from the hypothalamus.
 The therapeutic goal is to optimize this axis for benefits such as improved body composition, enhanced recovery, and better sleep quality.

 Other Targeted Peptides

-Beyond growth hormone-related peptides, other specialized peptides interact with distinct physiological pathways ∞
+Beyond growth hormone-related peptides, other specialized distinct physiological pathways ∞

 • PT-141 (Bremelanotide) ∞ This peptide acts on the melanocortin system in the brain, specifically activating melanocortin receptors (MC1R and MC4R).
 It does not directly interact with the classical endocrine feedback loops of sex hormones but rather influences central nervous system pathways involved in sexual arousal and desire.